-- Willing to embrace change with the ability to think creatively. - Problems faced will tend to be routine-using own judgement to know what to refer upwards to manager. - Keep skills up to date, proactive in seeking and addressing feedback, able to prioritise tasks and work to deadlines. - Able to learn quickly seeks and assimilates new knowledge, willing to learn from mistakes and achieve results. - A flexible approach to duties in a changing records management environment.
+- Willing to embrace change with the ability to think creatively. - Understand the legislative environment and make changes to processes accordingly - Problems faced will tend to be routine-using own judgement to know what to refer upwards to manager. - Keep skills up to date, proactive in seeking and addressing feedback, able to prioritise tasks and work to deadlines.